sustainable-computing-io/kepler/docs/developer/proposal/EP_001-redfish-support.md

 - Implements simple caching with staleness-based expiration to support multiple Prometheus scrapes in a short period (High Availability)
 - Returns cached data if available and fresh, otherwise collects fresh data
-- Returns all chassis with detailed PowerControl readings in a single call
+- Returns all chassis with detailed power supply readings in a single call via PowerSubsystem
-- Each PowerControl entry identified by `chassis_id`, `power_control_id`, and `power_control_name` for granular metric labeling
+- Each power supply entry identified by `chassis_id`, `source_id`, and `source_name` for granular metric labeling

-### Multiple Chassis and PowerControl Support
+### Multiple Chassis and PowerSupply Support

-- `Power()` method returns `*PowerReading` (single reading containing multiple chassis with detailed PowerControl data)
+- `Power()` method returns `*PowerReading` (single reading containing multiple chassis with detailed power supply data via PowerSubsystem)
-- `PowerReading` struct contains `[]Chassis` slice, each with `ID` and `[]Reading` for individual PowerControl entries
+- `PowerReading` struct contains `[]Chassis` slice, each with `ID` and `[]Reading` for individual power supply entries
-- Iterates through all available chassis on the BMC and their PowerControl arrays
+- Iterates through all available chassis on the BMC and their PowerSubsystem → PowerSupplies arrays
-- Filters and returns only PowerControl entries with valid power readings
+- Filters and returns only power supply entries with valid power output readings
-- Each reading includes `ControlID`, `Name`, and `Power` for granular power domain monitoring
+- Each reading includes `SourceID`, `SourceName`, and `Power` for granular power supply monitoring
-- Exposes individual PowerControl entries as separate metrics (e.g., Server Power Control, CPU Sub-system Power, Memory Power)
+- Exposes individual power supply entries as separate metrics (e.g., Power Supply 1, Power Supply 2, Power Supply Bay 1)

 ## Metrics